The fastest way to grow your new blog with Pinterest

 Groups of bloggers exchanging pins.
 You pin your pins to the tribes and others to your boards.

 - Tribes are free.
 I know.
 I didn’t know this either.
 You get a free version and a paid one.

 - Make sure to review your results to see if it’s working

 When and how much to Pin?

 Pinterest loves consistent pinners.
 Pin a minimum of 30 times a day.
 Use Tailwind to schedule your pins if you don’t have time to pin them all day long.
 Break up your pins to pin throughout the day.
 Pin to your most relevant boards first.

 Your pins should be a mixture of your own pins as well as other bloggers’ pins related to your niche.

 Make your pins shareable

 It sounds so simple.
-But oftentimes so overlooked.
+But often so overlooked.
 Your content should be easy to share.
-You take hours to create it, of course, you want people to share it.
+You take hours to create it, and of course, you want people to share it.
 So make it as easy for them as possible.
 Include a pin or save it button on your site.
 To learn more check out bloggingwizard.com

 - Have a complete Pinterest profile.
 Including a call to action.